About: Board of Directors

 DEBRA CURTIN

-Debra earned a Bachelor of Arts degree, Phi Beta Kappa, in Ancient Greek from Herbert H. Lehman College of the City University of New York.
+Debra earned a Bachelor of Arts degree, Phi Beta Kappa, in Ancient Greek from Herbert H. Lehman College of the City University of New York—an academic background that continues to inform her interest in inquiry, ethics, and humanity’s place within the living world.

 LAURA LEE BAHER